-Provides for the circumstance where this Agreement is being entered into prior to Validation and where following Validation, the forecast number of Carbon Units, and the resulting Contract Quantity is either fewer or more than that forecast at the time of entering the Agreement.
+Provides for the circumstance where this Agreement is being entered into prior to Validation and where the number of PIUs issued following Validation is either fewer or more than that forecast at the time of entering the Agreement.

-The resulting effects of the clause is that where fewer Carbon Units are forecast, provide for the Buyer to confirm that they will proceed with the purchase with an amendment to the Price, or to confirm that they will terminate the agreement if the number of Carbon Units is below the minimum threshold, as identified on the Commercial Term Sheet at Minimum Threshold.
-This is linked to Clause 14 Termination for process and Clause 15 Seller Liability on Termination for the determination of the financial liability of the Seller if the Buyer terminates the Agreement.
+The resulting effects of the clause relate to either:

+- Where fewer PIUs are Validated, provide for the Buyer to confirm that they will proceed with the purchase with an amendment to the Price, or to confirm that they will terminate the agreement if the number of PIUs Validated is below the minimum threshold, as identified on the Commercial Term Sheet at Minimum Threshold.
+This is linked to Clause 14 Termination for process and Clause 15 Seller Liability on Termination for the determination of the financial liability of the Seller if the Buyer terminates the Agreement. - Where more PIUs are Validated, provide arrangements for the sale and purchase of these subject to whether the parties have agreed that the Buyer will have exclusivity, with the manner of calculation of the price for the additional PIUs being agreed by the parties and identified in the Commercial Term Sheet at Overdelivered Unit Price.